kubernetes/git-sync/README.md

     --one-time, $GITSYNC_ONE_TIME
             Exit after one sync.

-    --password <string>, $GITSYNC_PASSWORD
+    $GITSYNC_PASSWORD
             The password or personal access token (see github docs) to use for git authentication (see --username).
-NOTE: for security reasons, users should prefer --password-file or $GITSYNC_PASSWORD_FILE for specifying the password.
+See also --password-file.

     --password-file <string>, $GITSYNC_PASSWORD_FILE
             The file from which the password or personal access token (see github docs) to use for git authentication (see --username) will be read.
+See also $GITSYNC_PASSWORD.

     --period <duration>, $GITSYNC_PERIOD
             How long to wait between sync attempts.
 This must be at least